Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-model-attaching.md

 ## Separate attachment rules in JSON

 Attachment rules should be described in JSON, separate from the application code.
-Upon application startup, `blend.json` is parsed and the extracted attachment rules are applied right after the `Main` method.
+Upon application startup, `[appname].blend.json` (or, if not found, `blend.json`) is parsed and the extracted attachment rules are applied right after the `Main` method.
 The same happens when the application restarts.
 With this mechanism, attachment rules can be changed for shipped application, where you only have the binaries.

 {% hint style="warning" %} `blend.json` file should be placed in the same directory as the starting application assembly.
 In Visual Studio you can click on `Properties` of this file and set `Copy to Output Directory` to `Copy if newer`. {% endhint %}